SiliconLabs/platform_hardware_drivers/storage_sd_card/README.md

 - File and Directory Management
 - Volume Management and System Configuration

-For more information about the APIs of FatFS Module, see [FatFS](http://elm-chan.org/fsw/ff/00index_e.html).
+For more information about the APIs of the FatFS module, see the following [source](http://elm-chan.org/fsw/ff/00index_e.html).

-**Storage Device Controls Generic Media**: implements the generic media access interface by consuming storage device specific storage device control implementations.
+**Storage Device Controls Generic Media**: implements the generic media access interface by consuming device-specific storage device control implementations.
 **Storage Device Controls SD Card**: implements the storage device control interfaces specific to SD Card.

 **Storage Device Controls SD Card Platform**: implements basic interfaces required by the upper Storage Device Control layer.
-It implements SPI **byte, multibyte, exchange** and other required functions by consuming platform SPI interfaces.
+It implements SPI byte, multibyte, exchange and other required functions by consuming platform SPI interfaces.
 The SPI instance is configurable via a public interface.
 Default instance should be provided via a configuration macro defined in a separate [sl_sdc_platform_spi_config.h](inc/sl_sdc_platform_spi_config.h) named header file.

 **Silicon Labs Platform**: implements the peripheral driver core.